 I received an email asking me to set data sharing settings for my domain

 After registering a new domain, you'll receive an email from email@example.com asking you to set your data sharing preferences.
 Our domain registrar, Tucows, requires that we send this email to comply with data regulations like GDPR.
 To view and edit that info, click the link in the email, or you can ignore it.
 Sharing your data is optional and your domain will work normally even if you don't take any action.

 Can I start again or rename a domain?

-Your domain name is important to your online presence, so we offer a five-day grace period where you can change it before it becomes permanent.
-This allows you some time if you change your mind or made any typos when entering it.
+Your domain name is important to your online presence, so you have a five-day grace period where you can change it before it becomes permanent.

 After this five-day grace period, the domain can't be changed.
 To learn more, visit Changing a Squarespace Domain name.